zeebe-io/zeebe-chaos/chaos-days/blog/2022-02-01-High-Snapshot-Frequency/index.md

 #### Bigger intervals

-In order to verify how Zeebe reacts on bigger snapshot interval we set the interval to 30 minutes.
+In order to verify how Zeebe reacts on a bigger snapshot interval we have set the interval to 30 minutes.

 ```
 env: